jamespettigrew/zds/README.md

 I investigated alternative JSON libraries such as Microsoft's newer [System.Text.Json](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/).
 This library uses a byte stream underneath, meaning it should be possible to store the byte offsets of objects and retrieve them from disk with very little IO and latency.
 However, interacting with this library at the low level needed to accomplish this is tricky and requires working with some fairly esoteric language features.

-I think the original concept would be achievable with additional work, but I'm leaving it as out of scope for now.
+I think indexing byte offsets is achievable with additional work, but I'm leaving it as out of scope for now.

 ### Data structures
 For the sake of simplicity, I elected to use an inverted index (in the form of a dictionary) for matching search terms against objects.